The-Marcy-Lab-School/github-setup/README.md

 3. Then change directory into your project `cd my-first-repo` or whatever you named your repository.

 4. Once your repo can been cloned down, use the vsCode IDE to update the `README.md` **inside of your `my-first-repo` project**.
 This is not to be confused with the `README.md` in the root folder of your environment.
-You should speficially open and edit the one in your `my-first-repo` folder. **Add a 3-4 sentence bio about yourself**.
+You should specifically open and edit the one in your `my-first-repo` folder. **Add a 3-4 sentence bio about yourself**.
 Be sure to save the file.

 5. Push the changes back up to Github using best practices.
 In the terminal, run:
 ```sh